JimmyJames188/Discord-bot/README.md

 # James's bot
-This bot was created by [James](https://github.com/JimmyJames188) for private use on discord servers.
+This bot was originaly created by [James](https://github.com/JimmyJames188) for private use on discord servers.
+Later [Kirill](https://github.com/Kirill-iceland) contributed much content to the bot.

 ## Commands
 ### Text reply